Romanesque Architecture – A Quick Reference

 - It is layered from bottom to top as follows – arcades, galleries, blind triforium, and clerestory.

 B. Choir and Crypt

-Originally in the churches, choir was simple and considered as the singing place took place.
+Originally in the churches, the choir was simple and considered the singing place took place.
 Later, it was extended by the chancel square and apse.
-In the thirteenth century, choir screen was added which was served as border between the monks’ and the lay church.
+In the thirteenth century, a choir screen was added which served as a border between the monks and the lay church.
 It also serves as a platform for singers.
-The size of the choir was dictated on the width and height dimensions of the nave.
+The size of the choir was dictated by the width and height dimensions of the nave.

 Crypt was originally the place where a martyr was laid to rest.
-Later on, the crypt served as last resting place for dignitaries.
+Later on, the crypt served as the last resting place for dignitaries.
 It was accessed by a tunnel crypt with individual chambers.
-Above the crypt, the east choir was constructed and later the church.
+Above the crypt, the east choir was constructed, and later the church.